 Before you sit down at the negotiation table, you must have a complete understanding of your current shipping profile.
 Carriers rely heavily on data to determine how profitable your account is to their network.
 You must have the same level of visibility into your own operations.

-1. Profile Your Package Characteristics
+1. Profile Your Typical Packages

 Your package profile directly influences your shipping costs.
 Analyze the average weight, dimensions, and zones of your shipments.
 Are you frequently shipping large, lightweight items?
 If so, the dimensional weight divisor in your contract will have a massive impact on your final invoice.
 Compile at least six months of shipping data to identify trends and anomalies.